graphistry/graphistry-cli/docs/aws_marketplace.md

     - **VPC Settings, Subnet Settings**: Pick something that your browser/client can access (http/https/ssh) and can speak to your DB
     - **Key Pair Settings**: Reuse or create a Key Pair so you can SSH to the commandline for administration
     - Click **Launch**
-4. Go to the public IP in a browser and refresh until the login screen loads, create the first user (admin) account, and start graphing!
+4. Go to the public IP in a browser and refresh until the login screen loads, login with `admin` / `i-YourAWSInstanceID`, and start graphing!

 ## Basic administration